- Study Abroad

 Lecture topics include the basic biology of fishes, how to identify major groups of fishes underwater, the role of predation and defense in shaping marine food webs, the connections between planetary atmospheric patterns and global ocean circulation, the role of plankton as the base of marine food webs, a survey of major fisheries techniques, and in-depth discussions of the ways fisheries are managed.
 Field activities include biodiversity surveys in rocky tidepools, underwater data collection along transects and in plots, behavioral observations of fishes defending algae gardens, measurement of water clarity and salinity, and assessment of the effects of these factors on marine fauna.
 Once we reach the Galapagos, you and your team will conduct a research project on San Cristobal Island, where you may study sea lion behavior, habitat associations of reef fishes, sea turtles age and gender demographics, or the role of predatory fishes and sea urchins on algae cover.
 (4 credits)

-Field sites: Yasuni Biosphere Reserve, Cayambe Coca Ecological Reserve, Antisana Volcano Ecological Reserve, El Pahuma Orchid Reserve, Lalo Loor Dry Forest, Galapagos National Park
+See conservation in action at the Yasuni Biosphere Reserve, El Pahuma Orchid Reserve, Lalo Loor Dry Forest, and Galapagos Marine Reserve

 Conservation Biology offers you a thorough introduction to the science of conservation biology combined with experiential learning in terrestrial and marine systems of conservation concern.
 You’ll master the theories behind conservation solutions, and address concepts such as habitat loss and fragmentation, population biology, land use, and reserve design and management.
 The course runs concurrently with the terrestrial and marine ecology courses, such that conservation problems and approaches are considered simultaneously with the aspects of the basic biology, ecology and natural history of these systems.
 This course exposes the multidisciplinary and complex nature of conservation problems, and the interplay among their biological, physical, social and economic drivers.
 Emphasis is place on the need for pairing conservation with sustainable development in the context of the rural communities and locally-run reserves we visit.